Burmese Americans: Demographics

 The Burmese American population has significantly increased since the beginning of the 21st century, due to an ongoing wave of immigration, and changes in self-identification.
 From 2000 to 2010, the population increased by a factor of 5.

-In the lead-up to the 2010 census, an awareness campaign was conducted by the Burmese Complete Count Committee, which consisted of Burmese American organizations, to convince Burmese Americans to self-identify as "Burmese" on their census forms.
+In the lead-up to the 2010 census, an awareness campaign was conducted by the Burmese Complete Count Committee, which consisted of Burmese American organizations, to convince Burmese Americans to self-identify as "Burmese" on census forms.

 Following the 2010 census, "Burmese" became a distinct ethnic category (previously they were categorized as "other Asians.")
 From 2010 to 2021, the population more than doubled.
-Following the 2021 February Coup, waves of Burmese have fled the junta, contributing to a surge in growth.
+Following the 2021 Myanmar coup d'état, waves of Burmese have fled the junta, contributing to a surge in growth.
 According to the Burmese American Community Institute, as of August 2023, the Burmese American population stands at 322,000.